Some days are just auspicious

 The universe has a dark sense of humour about anniversaries.

-And the daffodils.
-God, the daffodils.
-Golden and silly and completely full of themselves.
-Dad would have loved them.
-He was such a gent, my father.
-Loved Wordsworth.
 Probably wandered lonely as a cloud at some point, though knowing him it would have been a very polite, well-mannered sort of wandering.

-I have this ritual now.
-Each flower chooses where it goes.
+I have this flower ritual now.

-Today.
-Blue hyacinths for Mum.
-Yellow daffodils for Dad.
 The outrageous camellia for Larry, placed next to his photo on his side of the bed.
-I always say the same thing: “Here are some flowers from the garden for you, my love.”

 For someone who never thought of herself as sentimental, I seem to have become a person who conducts small ceremonies with vases.